vprusso/toqito/docs/intro_tutorial.rst

 There are a number of other metrics one can compute on two density matrices including the trace norm, trace distance.
-These and others are also available in :code:`toqito`.
+These and others are also available in :code:`|toqito⟩`.
 For a full list of distance metrics one can compute on quantum states, consult the docs.

 Channels